-- Method of Calculation and Scope in Data Collection for Key CSR Indicators (http://www.tokiomarinehd.com/en/sustainability/library/pdf/csr indicators.pdf) - "1.
+Method of Calculation and Scope in Data Collection for Key CSR Indicators (PDF/668.5KB)

+"1.
 Calculation Method of Basic data on human rights and labor, and use of diverse human resources"

-Method of Calculation and Scope in Data Collection for Key CSR Indicators (http://www.tokiomarinehd.com/en/sustainability/library/pdf/csr\indicators.pdf)
+Method of Calculation and Scope in Data Collection for Key CSR Indicators (PDF/668.5KB)

 Companies in which the headquarters is in Japan of "2.
-Tokio Marine Holdings and its subsidiaries (as of March 31, 2018)"
+Tokio Marine Holdings and its subsidiaries (as of March 31, 2019)"

-Number of female directors (Tokio Marine & Nichido, as of April 1, 2018)
+[Number of female directors (Tokio Marine & Nichido, as of April 1, 2019)]